Deciding to become a credit card merchant is a huge step for a small business.

-Additionally, Square’s cost will depend on how much you choose to spend on your credit card processing software, which will either cost your business $0 or $60 a month.
+Additionally, Square’s cost will depend on how much you choose to spend on your credit card processing software, which will either cost your business $0, $60, or $299+/month depending on the plan.

 Finally, Square will also charge your business credit card payment processing fees.
 Most of the time, each payment will come with a fee of 2.6% + $0.10 of the transaction value, unless it’s entered manually, in which case, it will cost your business 3.5% of the transaction value, plus $0.15.

 If you decide to opt for Square, then you’ll have your choice of a wide array of some of the very best credit card processing hardware on the market: